 Planning travel to Saudi Arabia?
 I got you!
-This crazy comprehensive one-month Saudi Arabia itinerary covers some of the best places to visit in Saudi Arabia… and then some.
+This crazy comprehensive one-month Saudi Arabia itinerary covers some of the best places to visit in the kingdom… and then some.
 Includes an interactive map.
 Buckle in, you’re about to go on a trip!

 Psychedelic desert sunsets bathing date palms in gold.
 Kilometers of turquoise waters lapping at white sands.
 Culinary scenes influenced by pilgrims and travelers for centuries.
 A deep and complex culture unlike any other in the world.

-This is but a taste of what awaits you in Saudi Arabia.
+This is but a taste of what awaits you in this interesting country.

 - Traveling Saudi Arabia by car

 - Days 1-4: Riyadh

 - Days 10-12: Jazan and Farasan Islands

 - Day 15: Dhee Ayn and Al Bahah

 - Days 21-22: Al Ula (Madain Saleh)